 - S There is a global requirement that the accumulated maximum allowed number of incorrect information bits shall not exceed 10 ASK bits during a period of time corresponding to 100000 ASK bits.
 This refers to accumulated errors in the data 'Antenna/BTM ID', 'Link ID' 'CRC', and the event that it is not possible to find 24 to 26 stop bits (see also footnote 2 on page 16).
 If this limit is exceeded, the link shall immediately be considered failed.
-Please observe that the above does not apply to intentionally erroneous CRC during the link test. - S The STM shall actively supervise that the information comes from the intended source (using the Antenna/BTM ID data), and is transmitted via the intended channel (using the Link ID data).
+Please observe that the above does not apply to intentionally erroneous CRC during the link test. - S Unless it is guaranteed by other means that the intended Antenna/BTM function is selected, the STM shall actively supervise that the information comes from the intended source (using the Antenna/BTM ID data).
+The STM shall also supervise that data is transmitted via the intended channel(s) (using the Link ID data).
 In case of irregularities, a manufacturer defined reaction shall occur within a manufacturer defined reaction time that shall not exceed 1 s.
 Detection time for potential irregularities shall be such that the detection of a Balise Group (two consecutive Balises positioned at shortest allowed distance) is never jeopardised.
 The specific STM may choose to either use data in ASK bits where irregularities are detected, or not (as long as the global requirement on maximum 10 errors during 100000 bits is not violated).
 The Antenna/BTM ID data and Link ID data shall only be supervised for ASK bits where the CRC is correct. - S The STM shall actively supervise that the received data is not Eurobalise data (using the Eurobalise Reception data).
 In case of irregularities, the STM shall invalidate the data of the Balise if Eurobalise Reception data is set to 'one' for at least 16 consecutive ASK bits.
-See section 4.1.2.6 on page 38 for further details.
+See section 4.1.2.6 on page 39 for further details.
 Please observe that potential transmission of data indicating Eurobalise data shall not be treated as Eurobalise data in case Link Data indicates that a link test is in progress.
 In case Eurobalise Reception data is erroneously stuck to logical 'one' for a long time, the STM shall issue a manufacturer defined reaction within a manufacturer defined reaction time that shall not exceed 1 s.
-Detection time for potential irregularities shall be such that the detection of a Balise Group (two consecutive Balises positioned at shortest allowed distance) is never jeopardised. - S The STM shall actively supervise if the ERTMS/ETCS does not guarantee vital Balise detection ability (using the ERTMS Unavailability data).
-In case of irregularities, the STM shall issue a manufacturer dependent reaction in accordance with a manufacturer defined reaction criterion.
 Detection time for potential irregularities shall be such that the detection of a Balise Group (two consecutive Balises positioned at shortest allowed distance) is never jeopardised.
-The ERTMS Unavailability data shall only be supervised for ASK bits where the CRC is correct. - S The STM shall actively supervise if a link test is in progress (using the Link Test Data).
-In case of irregularities, the STM shall issue a manufacturer defined reaction within a manufacturer defined reaction time that shall not exceed 1 s.
-Detection time for potential irregularities shall be such that the detection of a Balise Group (two consecutive Balises positioned at shortest allowed distance) is never jeopardised. - S The STM shall actively supervise that the transmission is not disturbed (using the CRC).
-In case of irregularities, a manufacturer defined reaction shall occur within a manufacturer defined reaction time that shall not exceed 1 s.
-Detection time for potential irregularities shall be such that the detection of a Balise Group (two consecutive Balises positioned at shortest allowed distance) is never jeopardised.
-For ASK bits where the CRC is corrupt, BD data and TD data shall be used (as long as the global requirement on maximum 10 errors during 100000 bits is not violated). - S The STM shall actively supervise that no bit slip or bit insert is introduced in the transmission.
-This is preferably performed trough checking that the 'Bit Counter' is incremented by one each time a new ASK bit is received.
-In case of irregularities, the STM shall issue a manufacturer defined reaction within a manufacturer defined reaction time that shall not exceed 1 s.
-Detection of potential irregularities shall occur within a time not exceeding a period of time corresponding to 64 ASK bits.